Bugs and flowers macro shots are often what get

 Last year one of my readers asked me to draw a line in the sand and create a page where I list out my honest to goodness recommendations of what gear I’d recommend to a close friend or family member.
 While there are a lot of great products and various circumstances which dictate why one product might be better than another, I’m going to base this article off what I would buy if I were spending my own money at full retail price on myself or a close family member.

 If you are offended by this article, please read the conclusion before taking your next steps.
 If you feel like leaving a comment then please note that only one comment with the same text is necessary.
 You WILL NOT see your comment until it is approved and comments with links and flames will be auto rejected by my assistant.

 Capturing our active children is another big reason people seek out better camera gear

 Canon, Sony, Nikon and Fujifilm all make great products and there’s a lot to love about them.
-In fact, I think the Nikon D4s is by far the best camera on the market – period.
+I’m a Canon shooter, but I think the Nikon D4s is by far the best overall camera on the market – period.
 However, when I pick a camera platform there are a many things to consider above and beyond megapixels, ISO performance or the current generation camera features.
 For a variety of reasons, here is what I would buy if I was starting all over again today without any lens investment: